FeTS-AI/Challenge/Task_1/README.md

 6. ```pip install .```
 7. ```jupyter notebook```
 8. All lower-level details are in the [FeTS Challenge notebook](./FeTS_Challenge.ipynb)

+## Time to Convergence Metric (formerly "communication cost")
+Along with the typical DICE and Hausdorff metrics, we include a "time to convergence metric" intended to encourage solutions that converge to good scores quickly in terms of time.
+We simulate the time taken to run each round so that competitors don't need to be concerned with runtime optimizations such as compiled vs. interpreted code.
+This simulated time is computed in the experiment.py file and provided in the metrics output of the experiment execution.

+The time to convergence metric will be computed as the area under the validation learning curve over 1 week of simulated where the horizontal axis measures simulated runtime and the vertical axis measures the current best score, computed as the average of enhancing tumor, tumor core, and whole tumor DICE scores over the validation split of the training data.

+The simulated time is stochastic, and computed per collaborator, per round, with the round time equaling the greatest round time of all collaborators in the round.

+A given collaborator's round time is computed as the sum of:
+•	The simulated time taken to download the shared model
+•	The simulated time taken to validate the shared model
+•	The simulated time taken to train the model (if training)
+•	The simulated time taken to validate that collaborator's trained model (if training)
+•	The simulated time taken to upload that collaborator's model update (if training)

+Each of these simulated times will be computed by drawing from normal distributions created using timing information collected across the 50 participants in the May FeTS initiative training of this same model.
+For each collaborator, we generate a normal distribution for:
+1. The mean and stdev seconds to download the model
+2. The mean and stdev seconds to train a batch
+3. The mean and stdev seconds to validate a batch
+4. The mean and stdev seconds to upload the model.

+For a given collaborator, this distribution is constant throughout the experiment.
+Again, each possible timing distribution is based on actual timing information from a subset of the hospitals in the FeTS intitiative.
+You can find these distributions in the experiment.py file (search for ## COLLABORATOR TIMING DISTIBUTIONS), as well as the random seed used to ensure reproducibility.

+Thus the final metric is computed as the normalized sum of the histogram representing the best scores at each round as computed by best score over time.
+You can find this code in the experiment.py file (search for ## CONVERGENCE METRIC COMPUTATION).

 ## Data Partitioning and Sharding
 The FeTS 2021 data release consists of a training set and two CSV files - each providing information for how to partition the training data into non-IID institutional subsets.
 The release will contain subfolders for single patient records whose names have the format `FeTS21_Training_###`, and two CSV files: